Bob picks out some colourful fish that are suitable for temperate aquariums despite often being sold in the tropical tanks of the local fish shops.

 Cool – but not cold!

-Consider creating an artificial summer or dry season period where the temperatures are elevated to the upper end of the fishes’ range — in the majority of UK houses this will happen naturally each summer even given our often less than tropical weather!
+Consider creating an artificial summer or dry season period where the temperatures are elevated to the upper end of the fishes’ range.
+In the majority of UK houses this will happen naturally each summer even in our often less than tropical weather!